 Does Central Asia (still) needs international development aid? (to be updated)

-- Karolina Kluczewska, Justus-Liebig-University of Giessen (Discussant)
+- Karolina Kluczewska, (Univ. of Duisburg-Essen) (Discussant)

 - Bruno De Cordier, Conflict Research Group, Universiteit Gent (Moderator)